New York Islanders: General managers

 The current general manager of the Islanders is Mathieu Darche, who was named to the role on May 23, 2025.

 Head coaches

-The current head coach of the Islanders is Patrick Roy, who was named to the role on January 20, 2024.
+The current head coach of the Islanders is Peter DeBoer, who was named to the role on April 5, 2026.

 Franchise records

 Bryan Trottier holds the franchise record for most points with the team (1,353), as well as most games played (1,123).
 Only Trottier and two others, Mike Bossy and Denis Potvin have scored over 1,000 points with the team, while six others have gained more than 500, with Derek King only one point shy.
 Potvin and Josh Bailey are the only other players besides Trottier to play in over 1,000 games with the team; Potvin is also the only defenseman in the top ten of the franchise scoring leaders, ranking third overall.

 Scoring leaders

 These are the top-ten point-scorers in franchise history.
 Figures are updated after each completed NHL regular season.